yesnik/linux-guides/prometheus/promql.md

 ### rate()

-It calculates the per-second average rate of the counter increase.
+It takes the first and the last value in the provided interval and calculates the per-second average rate of the counter increase.
 This function works only with counters.

 #### Examples